San Marcos Growers LogoSan Marcos Growers

 Our original plants that we produced our crops from came from Franceschi Park in Santa Barbara where old plants formed a massive planting along the entry road that need clearing out, which first provided us with our stock to build from.
 While it might be confusing to some, because of the early references using this name, the possibility of their being multiple clones, and because it was the name that we first received this plant as, we think it important to retain the name Aloe x salm-dyckiana for this sensational aloe named for the German aristocrat and botanist Joseph zu Salm-Reifferscheidt-Dyck.

-This information about Aloe x salm-dyckiana displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Aloe x salm-dyckiana displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]